-A simple authentic recipe for Indian Garam Masala that can be made with ground or whole spices.
-Make this is 15 minutes!
+A simple, authentic Indian recipe for Garam Masala that can be made with ground or whole spices.
+Make this aromatic spice blend in under 15 minutes!
 Flavorful, fragrant and easy!
 Video.

-If unfamiliar, Garam Masala is an essential Indian spice blend, a fragrant combination of warming spices used to season many Indian dishes.
+If unfamiliar, Garam Masala is an essential Indian spice mix, a fragrant combination of aromatic spices used to season many Indian dishes.
 It varies greatly across India, depending on the region, household and personal preference.

 It would not be an exaggeration to say, that each household’s version is different and unique – and that’s what makes Garam Masala so special and nuanced.